caigun/GAN-Based-Handwriting-Generative-Model/README.md

 This is the implementation of the final course project: __Enhancing GAN-Based Handwriting Generative Model: Handwriting Feature Extraction through LSTM and Transformer__.

-The implementation includes the pipeline for creating handwriting (auto-labeled) dataset supplementary to IAM dataset, and the handwriting generator model with LSTM based feature extraction module.
+The implementation includes the pipeline for creating a handwriting (auto-labeled) dataset supplementary to the IAM dataset, and the handwriting generator model with an LSTM-based feature extraction module.

 _DDA4210 Advanced Machine Learning (2024 Spring)_ in CUHKSZ.